Don’t mess with the audio file request

 Ensure you do not change or remove any query strings that have been added to the audio URL: the audio may not play without them.

-Ensure you never cache audio files - a podcaster relies on the statistics from their podcast host, and may deliver specific versions to listeners.
+Ensure you never cache audio files in your system - a podcaster relies on the statistics from their podcast host, and may deliver specific versions to listeners.
 As one example, NPR produces a localised afternoon news podcast which uses geo-location of the listener, based on their IP address, to deliver local news stories.
 Advertising may also be geo-targeted.
+Of course, locally cache a file on the user’s device: but don’t take one copy of the audio file and store it in your own systems for user delivery.

 Ensure you call a bot for what it is.
 If your app takes a copy of the audio for analysis purposes, please clearly mark that in the user agent.
 Podnews’s bot uses a useragent like